0

 Changed By the Gospel

-Perhaps it would serve you to think about what the “Gospel” (Christ) while He lived here.
-For example, Christ humbled Himself (Philippians 2:5-11) by leaving the relationships that He was comfortable with, which is the first small group (Trinity), and entered into a context where we needed His help.
-Simply imitating that one data point from Christ can transform lives.
+Think about the gospel (Christ) when He lived on earth.
+For example, Christ humbled Himself (Philippians 2:5-11) by leaving His Divine small group (Trinity) and entering into alien relationships that needed His help.
+Simply imitating that one data point about Christ can transform lives.
 Are you that intentional when you’re with others?
-Some Christians (Christ-followers) are passive.
+Some Christ-followers are passive in their relationships.
 They had rather wait, defer, and let someone else take the lead.
+That type of attitude is less like Christ and more like an anti-Christ.
+Jesus had a gospel initiative.
+He had an expectant assumption that people needed help, so He was always searching for opportunities to insert Himself into broken lives.

 Model the Gospel